Tarlatamab: History

 Efficacy was evaluated in 99 participants with relapsed/refractory extensive stage small cell lung cancer with disease progression following platinum-based chemotherapy enrolled in DeLLphi-301 [NCT05060016], an open-label, multicenter, multi-cohort study.
 Participants with symptomatic brain metastases, interstitial lung disease or non-infectious pneumonitis, and active immunodeficiency were excluded.
 Participants received tarlatamab until disease progression or unacceptable toxicity.

-The FDA granted the application for tarlatamab priority review, breakthrough therapy, and orphan drug designations.
+The US Food and Drug Administration (FDA) granted the application for tarlatamab priority review, breakthrough therapy, and orphan drug designations.

+Efficacy was evaluated in DeLLphi-304 (NCT05740566), a multi-center, randomized, open-label trial in people with small cell lung cancer with disease progression following treatment with platinum-based chemotherapy with or without an anti-PD-(L)1 antibody.
+In DeLLphi-304, 509 participants were randomized (1:1) to receive either tarlatamab-dlle or the investigator's choice of standard of care chemotherapy (topotecan, lurbinectedin, or amrubicin) until disease progression or unacceptable toxicity.

+In November 2025, the FDA granted traditional approval to tarlatamab for adults with extensive stage small cell lung cancer with disease progression on or after platinum-based chemotherapy.
+Tarlatamab received accelerated approval for this indication in 2024.

 Society and culture

 Legal status

 Tarlatamab was approved for medical use in the United States in May 2024.

 Names

 Tarlatamab is the international nonproprietary name and the United States Adopted Name.

+Tarlatamab is sold under the brand name Imdelltra.